 Although the car was a total loss, the young driver walked out of the hospital the next day with just bumps and bruises.
 The fact that he survived was purely a matter of luck.
 Most ejected motorists who wind up beneath their vehicles don't walk away.

 So what about you?
 When it comes to seat belts, will you obey the rule or hope to be the lucky exception?
-If you roll the dice and lose, may come up short -- six feet short.
+If you roll the dice and lose, you may come up short.

 FYI - According to the National Highway Traffic Safety Administration, occupants who are wearing their seat belt are 75 percent less likely to be killed in a rollover crash.